 I may not like traveling so much - and maybe you don’t either.
 But if we strive to be more like Jesus we might appreciate how this gift of traveling reminds us of God’s love.
 Can we shift our focus from pity to appreciation?
 That gift of time in the car can be a time to draw close to family, to sing songs of praise and holiday cheer, to laugh together, and reflect on our God and his traveling love.
 Time together in the car might provide the captive audience we need for a Bible reading and prayer as we consider the real focus of the season.

 Maybe traveling at Christmas is not your experience.
 You may be blessed to have your family close or perhaps your family lives too far for you to travel to see.
 Your situation and challenges may look different than mine, but for all of us the message is the same.
 Love travels.
 For you, this might mean making the effort to call your overseas family first thing on Christmas morning.
 Maybe it means taking the first step to apologize after a family fight.
-Or maybe it’s simply choosing to receive the holidays as a chance to celebrate our Savior’s birth and one another’s company.
+Or maybe it’s simply choosing to receive the holidays as an opportunity chance to celebrate our Savior’s birth and one another’s company.
 Whatever the case, may your love “travel” this holiday season.

 Perhaps seeing that suitcase was a gift to remind me of the love that traveled so far to restore my relationship with my Heavenly Father.
 Whatever challenges you face, we pray that you are able to bask in the warmth of the love that traveled to be with you.
 Your God loves you with an everlasting love and he continues to travel with you and make himself known.
-Scripture tells us in Romans 8 that nothing will ever separate us from the Love of God that is in Christ Jesus.
+Scripture tells us in Romans 8 that nothing will ever separate us from the love of God that is in Christ Jesus.
 His love keeps traveling with you.